Skip to content

 MetricOur ApproachChromium Approach

-We sacrificed object compactness and extreme move performance in exchange for implementation simplicity—there is no need to manually write reference counting, function pointer tables, or TRIVIAL_ABI annotations.
-Zero heap allocation for small lambdas is actually an advantage in certain low-frequency scenarios.
-For educational purposes and most practical scenarios, this trade-off is worthwhile.
+We sacrificed object compactness and极致 performance of move operations for implementation simplicity—no need to manually write reference counting, function pointer tables, or annotate attributes.
+Zero heap allocation for small lambdas can actually be an advantage in low-frequency scenarios.
+For educational purposes and most practical scenarios, this trade-off is worth it.

 Summary

 In this article, we did two things.
-On the testing side, we designed 11 Catch2 test cases around six invariants (basic invocation, move semantics, single invocation, argument binding, cancellation mechanism, and chaining composition), covering all core behaviors of OnceCallback.
-On the performance side, we compared the differences with Chromium's OnceCallback in terms of object size, allocation behavior, and invocation overhead—our implementation trades compactness for simplicity.
+Regarding testing, we designed 12 Catch2 test cases around six invariants (basic invocation, move semantics, single invocation, argument binding, cancellation mechanism, and chaining), covering all core behaviors of OnceCallback.
+Regarding performance, we compared differences with Chromium OnceCallback in object size, allocation behavior, and invocation overhead—our implementation traded compactness for simplicity.

-At this point, the design, implementation, and verification of the OnceCallback component are fully complete.
-Across 13 articles, from prerequisite knowledge to hands-on practice, we covered the complete knowledge chain from C++11 move semantics to C++23 deducing this.
-We hope this series helps you understand "how to design an industrial-grade component with modern C++"—it is not just about writing code, but more importantly, understanding the reasoning behind every design decision.
+With this, the design, implementation, and verification of the OnceCallback component are fully complete.
+Across 13 articles, from prerequisite knowledge to practice, we have covered the complete knowledge chain from C++11 move semantics to C++23 deducing this.
+I hope this series helps you understand "how to design an industrial-grade component with modern C++"—not just writing code, but more importantly, understanding the reasoning behind every design decision.